human-centered-ai-lab/PERSONAS/Readme.md

 When it comes to artificial intelligence (AI) applications, often _causability_ <sup name="a1">[[1]](#footnote1)</sup> is added to the users' needs: Specifically in high-stake domains, such as for example in medicine,  users need to understand the rationale and certainty underlying the results delivered by an AI application.
 Therefore, it is essential that AI applications are designed and developed with the users in mind, in order to achieve useful AI solutions with high usability and causability.

+In principle there exist two fundamentally different approaches for creating personas: data-driven persona development and manual persona development.
+However, data-driven persona development needs large amounts of user data (big data) to be useful, and thus for many use cases manual persona development using merely qualitative data is a better choice <sup name="a2">[[2]](#footnote2)</sup>.
+In this repository we describe our approach for manual persona development.

 In order to support user-centered design of AI applications, we have developed a 5-steps approach for developing personas for AI.
 Furthermore, based on our experience from practical implementation of the personas development process, we have created free material and tools to facilitate development of personas for AI.
 This repository "Personas for AI" contains:
 * a step-by-step guide for personas development
 * illustrative examples from practical implementation in the field of Computational Pathology